llegomark/discord-bot-claude-gemini/README.md

 - Handles errors gracefully and sends error notifications via Discord webhook
 - Logs errors to files for debugging and monitoring purposes

+This project is under active development, and I may introduce breaking changes or new features in future updates based on my evolving use case and requirements.

 ## Screenshots
 ![Screenshot](screenshots/Screenshot1.png)
 ![Screenshot](screenshots/Screenshot2.png)